ReactVision/samples/CameraHitTestReticle/README.md

 # AR Camera Hit Test Reticle

-Reticle indicates when onCameraHitTest detects a plane.
-Touch reticle to place object.
+Example code for using a reticle for object placement.
+The reticle is a quad in the center of the field of view which uses camera hit testing to find the horizontal plane.
+Press the reticle to place the object.

 Adapted from original code from here: https://github.com/viromedia/viro/tree/master/js/ARDrivingCarDemo